ceubie/ceubie/README.md

 ## 💡 About Me

-I'm a **Python backend engineer** with a creative edge, a love for clean systems, and a background in **audio engineering** and **visual storytelling**.
+I'm a **Python backend engineer** with a creative edge, a love for clean systems, and a background in **audio engineering**.
 I design resilient, secure, and intuitive systems that power user-focused products.

 Whether I’m building a modular API, crafting permission systems, or collaborating with data scientists, I bring a sharp eye for detail, a passion for learning, and a calm, focused energy to every project.